 - Defends and prosecutes Will contests, trust and Will construction proceedings, and other Probate and Superior court litigation

-- Defends and prosecutes involuntary conservatorships
+- Defends and prosecutes involuntary and voluntary conservatorships

 - Litigates statutory theft and conversion claims for elder financial exploitation

 - Handles negotiations and litigation matters involving annuity and life insurance contracts and the enforceability of related documents

 - Prosecutes and defends actions related to joint accounts

 - Defends against nursing facility collection actions against powers of attorneys, conservators, and responsible parties